Worldwide/Russia: Update on Visa Suspensions for Russian and Belarusian Nationals

 Ireland

-- As of October 26, 2022, Russian and Belarusian nationals need a visa for short stays to Ireland, even if they hold a valid UK short stay visa.
+- Visa restrictions.
+Russian and Belarusian nationals intending to travel for most purposes or length of stay need a visa for entry to Ireland, even if they hold a visa from a Schengen Area country or the United Kingdom.
 Previously, these nationals were eligible for the Short Stay Visa Waiver, which allows certain nationalities who have a UK short stay visa to travel to Ireland for a limited period without an Irish visa.
-This will primarily impact visitors and business travelers, as the scheme only applies to short stays.
+This primarily impacts visitors and business travelers, as the scheme only applies to short stays.

 Latvia